 username as owner of the dir

 chown.
-Be careful, for security reason this directory should be in mode
+Be careful, for security reasons this directory should be in mode

 If you are on Ubuntu 16.04 you should run